 • Fill a clean, dry glass jar with dried chamomile flowers

-• Pour in your chosen vegetable oil until the flowers are completely covered
+• Pour the chosen plant oil until the flowers are completely covered

 • Seal the jar tightly

-• Place the jar in sunlight for 3 to 4 weeks, gently shaking it daily
+• Place the jar in sunlight for 3 to 4 weeks, shaking it gently every day

-• After this time, strain the oil using a fine filter or muslin cloth
+• Filter the oil using a fine filter or muslin once the time has passed

-• Transfer the oil to a dark glass bottle to protect it from light
+• Transfer the oil into a dark glass bottle to protect it from light

 chamomile infusion

 Chamomile oil is known for its calming and anti-inflammatory properties.
 It soothes redness, itching, and skin irritation.
 On the face, it softens sensitive and reactive skin.
-With regular use, it helps create a more even complexion and a feeling of skin comfort.
+With regular use, it contributes to a more even complexion and a feeling of skin comfort.
 It is also renowned for calming sunburn or sensitive areas after hair removal.
-For hair, in addition to nourishing and softening the hair fibre, it is known to naturally revive blonde highlights and slightly lighten fair or light brown hair, especially when used before moderate sun exposure, which enhances its lightening effect.
+For hair, in addition to nourishing and softening the hair fibre, it is known to naturally revive blonde highlights and slightly lighten light or brown hair, especially when used before moderate sun exposure, which enhances its lightening effect.
 It also adds shine and helps soothe sensitive scalps.

 How to use chamomile oil?

-This oil can be applied directly to the skin or scalp with gentle massage.
-For the face, a few drops are enough as a night treatment or to replace a moisturiser.
-It also works perfectly as a base for homemade makeup remover or to enrich a hair mask or body cream.
+This oil can be applied directly to the skin or scalp with a gentle massage.
+For the face, a few drops are enough as a night treatment or as a replacement for a moisturiser.
+It is also perfect as a base for a homemade makeup remover or to enrich a hair mask or body cream.
 For hair, it can be used as a pre-shampoo oil treatment.
 For a lightening effect, leave chamomile oil on the hair for 1 to 2 hours, preferably in natural light.
 The combined action of sunlight and heat enhances the effectiveness of the natural lightening compounds present in chamomile.
-Weekly application gradually intensifies blonde highlights, especially on fair or light brown hair.
+Weekly application gradually intensifies blonde highlights, especially on light or brown hair.

 How to store chamomile oil?

 The oil should be stored away from light, in a dark glass bottle, preferably in a cool, dry place.
-It keeps for several months if the preparation conditions were properly followed, especially if the flowers used were thoroughly dried.
-A slight unpleasant odour or change in colour may indicate that it is no longer usable or has gone rancid.
+It keeps for several months if the preparation conditions were followed correctly, especially if the flowers used were thoroughly dried.
+A slight unpleasant odour or a change in colour may indicate that it is no longer usable or has gone rancid.

 storing chamomile oil